ssuryanarayanan/Qi-Docs/docs/Overview.md

 ```

 ###Creating a stream
-A Stream is used to hold data of a predefined type.
+Streams are used to hold data of a predefined type.
 To create a QiStream the Id and TypeId of the stream must be defined.
-Additionally the QiStream can be given a value for the Name and Description fields.
+Optionally a Name, Description, and BehaviorID can be defined.

 This example creates a QiStream with an Id of ‘MyFistStream’ of type ‘mySimpleType’: